lavrovd/psd-reader/README.md

 - The original Photoshop PSD file must be saved in *compatibility mode* (the typical save mode)
 - Does not apply ICC to color data (you get the raw channel bitmaps - affects CMYK/L*ab files in particular).
+- DuoTone is included for preview only.
+This targets printing more than screen and there is currently only support for mixing a custom color with the tone data in 2-color mode.

 Known Issues